Theodoret

 Theodoret of Cyrus or Cyrrhus (Θεοδώρητος Κύρρου; c.
 393 - c.
 458) was a notable theologian of the School of Antioch, biblical commentator, and bishop of Cyrrhus (423–457).
 He participated in several 5th-century Christological controversies within the Eastern Roman Church that resulted in various ecumenical acts and schisms.
 Theodoret wrote against Cyril of Alexandria's Twelve Anathemas, which were sent to Nestorius, and did not condemn Nestorius until the Council of Chalcedon.
-Selected writings by Theodoret directed against Cyril formed part of the subject matter of the Three Chapters Controversy and were condemned posthumously at the Second Council of Constantinople (533).
-He is accorded the epithet "Blessed" in the Eastern Orthodox Church.
+Selected writings by Theodoret directed against Cyril formed part of the subject matter of the Three Chapters Controversy and were condemned posthumously at the Second Council of Constantinople (553).
+He has been accorded the epithet "Blessed" by individuals in the Eastern Orthodox Church.
 (Note: The Eastern Orthodox Protopresbyter Michael Pomazansky repeatedly refers to him as "Blessed".
 Hieromonk Seraphim Rose also refers to Theodoret as "Blessed" in his book The Place of Blessed Augustine in the Orthodox Church while explaining the nature of the term "Blessed" in the Russian Orthodox Church, referring to how both Sts.
 Augustine and Jerome are referred to as "Blessed" too despite being part of the Orthodox Saints Calendar.)